jpcorb20/toxic-comment-server/README.md

 ##### Logistic Regression

 Model well-known in ML with good interpretability.
-It is often too simple for task.
+It is equivalent to one artificial neuron but often too simple for high-level task.

 F1 scores for logistic:
 - toxic: 0.721715